MohitPatel1/whatsapp-bot-api/readme.md

 ```

 todo:
+- [ ] removing terminal based qr code scan to route based qr code
+- [ ] ability to destroy and create new session from routes
+- [ ] adding health check route and discord notification for bot is running when msg is sent
 - [ ] adding env validation
 - [ ] setting up ci/cd for auto deploy using github action